How does the blood atonement of Passover differ from the blood atonement of Yom Kippur?

 On Passover, the only animals sacrificed were lambs (Exodus 12:3).
 The high priest sacrificed a national lamb, and all the people sacrificed their own lambs and then ate them (12:7,8).
 So the people were expected to participate in the process, and any who did not were cut off (Numbers 9:13).

-Now, on Yom Kippur, the high priest again was involved, but numerous animals (a bull, a ram, goats, and lambs) were sacrificed (Numbers 29:7-11).
+Now, on Yom Kippur, the high priest again was involved, but numerous animals (a bull, a ram, a goat, and seven lambs) were sacrificed (Numbers 29:7-11).
 The people themselves were not involved in any of the sacrificing, and none of the animals sacrificed by the high priest were eaten by the general populace.
 In fact, Yom Kippur was/is a solemn day of fasting and denying oneself, rather than of joyous feasting and celebration.

 Jesus, as Israel's ultimate High Priest (Hebrews 2:17), fulfilled Passover during His first advent by sacrificing Himself on the cross as the supreme Passover Lamb (1 Corinthians 5:7b).
 Again as the ultimate High Priest, He will fulfill Yom Kippur at His second advent (bodily descent) back to earth by slaughtering, as a sacrifice, the armies of those who are destroying Jerusalem and Israel as though these armies are lambs, goats, rams, and bulls: